 - Men can help their partners feel supported during the TTC stage by staying engaged, being present, and being a willing participant in lifestyle changes.

 - Men’s prenatal vitamins play a key role during preconception, supplying specific micronutrients shown to support and promote sperm health.
-Research shows that a man’s health prior to conception can profoundly impact conception, his partner’s pregnancy, and the health of their baby.
+Research shows that a man’s health prior to conception is tied to his overall health, his partner’s pregnancy, and the health of their baby.

 - An unexpected benefit of prenatal vitamins for men is the level of involvement it imparts.
 It’s not uncommon for men to feel isolated or left out during preconception and early pregnancy, and this small daily action can help him feel more involved.